enoche/tGraphAD/README.md

 # Graph-based Anomaly Detection in Time Series (2020 &rarr;)
 A curated list of recent awesome graph-based anomaly detection resources from 2020 (***code first***: _messy code is better than no code_).
 Please contact us if your work is not in the list.
 -- Last updated: 2022/08/18
--- Personal Recommend: :one: :two: :three: :four: :five:
+-- Personal Recommend: :one: :two: :three: :four: :five: (With :five: means a must read.)

 ## Experimental Evaluation